June 25, 2025

 Your newborn may continue to take naps all evening until you’re home, or they might sleep a longer “nighttime” stretch while out and about – either way, we want sleep to happen to avoid big overtiredness!

-[If you’re unsure of appropriate awake windows for your newborn, download my free schedule guide here!]
+[If you’re unsure of appropriate awake windows for your newborn, download our free newborn routine guide here!]

 Preparing for the Fourth of July with Babies